 - Report Operating Income: Multi-step income statements report on a company’s operating income, which gives insight into how efficiently a company earns a profit from its primary business activities.

 Single-Step Income Statement ExampleThis example of a single-step income statement prepared by Accounting Coach gives you a better understanding of the data reported on a single-step income statement and how it’s presented in the final report:

 Multi-Step Income Statement ExampleThe below sample multi-step income statement from Accounting Coach shows the greater detail reported on a multi-step income statement and how the final report is laid out:

+Should I Prepare a Single-Step or Multi-Step Income Statement?Small businesses with a simple operating structure, including sole-proprietorships and partnerships, can choose between creating single-step or multi-step income statements.
+Single-step income statements are easier to prepare and require less calculations.
+For many small businesses, the single-step income statement provides all the details you’ll need to assess the financial health of your company.
 However, if your small business is seeking a bank loan or looking to attract new investment, a multi-step income statement is the best option as it gives potential creditors and investors greater financial detail about your business, which can help them assess its long-term viability.